abadiet/GarminServerLess/README.md

 > This project is still in very early stages of development.

 > [!CAUTION]
 > These tools are provided "as is" without warranty of any kind.
-Using them can be dangerous for your device: you are the only responsible for what you are doing so be careful.
+Using them can be dangerous for your device: please be careful as you are the only responsible for what you are doing.

 ## Roadmap